Athar Mahboob: Corruption

 In 2024, Mahboob, vice chancellor of The Islamia University of Bahawalpur (IUB), faced allegations of financial mismanagement and administrative irregularities.
 Investigations revealed that university funds allocated for a Cultural Day event were misappropriated under his administration.
 Additionally, concerns were raised over his hiring practices, as several appointments were made without proper advertisements or selection procedures.
 Reports also suggested that Mahboob used public funds to acquire a luxury vehicle, further intensifying scrutiny of his financial decisions.

 The allegations prompted an official investigation by the Department of Higher Education South Punjab, leading to the formation of a fact-finding committee to examine Mahboob's role in the financial discrepancies.
 In response, Punjab's chief minister, Mohsin Naqvi, commissioned a three-member inquiry team to further probe the matter, with findings expected to determine possible legal actions.
 The scandal also extended to IUB's IT Director, Rizwan Majeed, who was arrested by the Anti-Corruption Establishment (ACE) for alleged financial misconduct.
 Reports indicated that Majeed had a history of malpractice from his tenure at Khawaja Fareed University, yet he was still entrusted with overseeing financial matters at IUB.

 Removal

 In 2024, Mahboob, vice chancellor (VC) of The Islamia University of Bahawalpur (IUB), was removed from his position following an inquiry by the Chief Minister's Inspection Team (CMIT).
 The investigation uncovered financial mismanagement, including the misappropriation of Rs.
 5 million for a cultural event in 2020, unauthorized appointments, and violations in faculty recruitment.
 It was found that Mahboob had illegally appointed multiple treasurers for a single post, approved over 100 unapproved hires, and misused emergency powers in appointing department chairpersons.

 As a result of these findings, the CMIT recommended his removal from the position of vice chancellor and proposed barring him from holding any future government office.

+Later career

+Following his removal as Vice Chancellor of The Islamia University of Bahawalpur, Mahboob subsequently joined Al-Kawthar University in Karachi as its Vice Chancellor.
+As of now, he has continued to serve in this position.